 For a guaranteed muffin top – A drizzle – in our case it was more of a dismal of icing.
 We used homemade pink icing with shop bought chocolate sprinkles (from Sainsburys).
 You could use butter icing and chocolate shavings for a more indulgent and indeed lavish finish.

-Store in a cutesy twee tin (may I recommend – Emma Bridgwater or Kath Kidston) but not for very long because they go proper rank after a day or so.
+Store in a cutesy not really vintage tin (may I recommend – Emma Bridgwater or Kath Kidston here) but not for very long because they go proper rank after a day or so.

 Pop a cake fork in it for a trying-too-hard recipe book style photo!